Stretching and exercise programs — can they help with your pain?

 It is also an important part of any exercise routine, as stretching before and after your workout can help prevent injury, avoid muscle strain and limit stiffness.

 How to get started

-If conservative treatments like physical therapy, exercise and stretching haven’t helped reduce your neck or back pain as much as you’d hoped, Laser Spine Institute offers minimally invasive, outpatient procedures that effectively relieve a wide range of symptoms relating to various spinal conditions.
-Contact us today to speak to one of our Spine Care Consultants and learn how you may be a candidate for one of our minimally invasive procedures.
+If conservative treatments like physical therapy, exercise and stretching haven’t helped reduce your neck or back pain after weeks or months, Laser Spine Institute provides minimally invasive outpatient spine surgery that offers lasting relief for a wide range of symptoms relating to various spinal conditions.
+Contact us today to speak with a member of our team.

 We can help you receive a no-cost MRI review* to determine if you are a potential candidate for one of our procedures.